 As you enter the parking lot, Smokey admonishes you to be careful.
 You continue past the visitors' center and museum on one end of the lot, or head for the other, where you find the nature trails, and also the hawk watch platform.

-d the view for a while.
+I climbed up to the platform today, and enjoyed the view for a while.
 Then I wandered down again and drove home.
 Not exactly an adventurous afternoon, but for me, a very pleasant one.
 I've been cooped up in the house for far too long.

 As I left the park, the sun was starting to move down the sky, and silhouetted the lighthouse very prettily I thought.